Graham's Tree Reconstruction Conjecture and a Waring-Type Problem on Partitions: Introduction

 \begin{theorem} The number of Graham classes of trees on $n$ vertices is

 \end{theorem}

 In order to describe the method of proof, we need a few (mostly standard) definitions.
-For a subset $S \subset V(G)$, $G[S]$ denotes the {\it induced subgraph} on $S$, i.e., the graph with vertex set $S$ and edge set $E(G) \cap \binom{S}{2}$; for a vertex $v \in V$, we denote the {\it neighborhood} $\{w | \{v,w\} \in E(G) \}$ of $v$ by $N_G(v)$, or simply $N(v)$ if $G$ is clear from context.
 A {\it path} of length $n$, denoted $P_n$, is a tree on the vertex set $\{v_0,\ldots,v_n\}$ with an edge between $v_j$ and $v_{j+1}$ for each $j$, $0 \leq j < n$.
 A {\it pendant vertex} in a graph $G$ is a vertex of degree one.
 A {\it caterpillar} is a graph obtained from a path by attaching pendant vertices to some of the path vertices.
-The path from which a caterpillar is built is its {\it spine}, the vertices on the path of degree greater than two are {\it joints}, and the leaves attached to the path are {\it legs}.
+The path from which a caterpillar is built is its {\it spine}, the vertices on the path of degree greater than two are {\it joints}, and the pendant vertices attached to the path are {\it legs}.

 The proof proceeds as follows.
-We construct a collection of caterpillars $\{G_j\}$ on $n$ vertices with distinct sequences $\{|L^{(k)}(G_j)|\}_{k \geq 0}$.
-To ensure that these sequences differ, we choose the degrees $d_1$, $\ldots$, $d_M$ of specially selected joints to be a particular class of partitions associated with the Prouhet-Tarry-Escott problem, and leave the rest of the vertices legless.
-We show that for each $k$ there exists a degree $k$ polynomial $f = f_k$ such that, for some constant $C_{n,k}$ depending on $n$ and $k$,
+We construct a collection of caterpillars $\{G_j\}$ on $n$ vertices with distinct Graham sequences.
+To ensure that the Graham sequences differ, we choose the degrees $d_1$, $\ldots$, $d_t$ of specially selected joints to be a particular class of partitions associated with the Prouhet-Tarry-Escott problem, and leave the rest of the vertices legless.
+We show that for each $k$ there exists a degree $k$ polynomial $f_k$ such that, for some constant $C_{n,k,t}$ depending on $n$, $k$, and $t$,